jberkel/sms-backup-plus/README.md

 Once opted in your device will automatically update to the latest beta which might have bug fixes and features not found in the currently released version.

-Alternatively you can download an APK and install it manually from [Github releases][] (however, you won't get automatic updates this way).
+Alternatively you can download an APK from [Github releases][] and install it manually (⚠️ you won't get automatic updates this way).
+You can also install via [F-Droid][] which often has more recent versions than what is available on the Play Store.

-There is a also a [Google+ community][] where SMS Backup+ is discussed, it is no longer required to join it in order to get automatic updates.

 ## <a name="contributing">Contributing</a>